sid0312/DC_GAN/README.md

 A paper implementation can be found at https://arxiv.org/abs/1511.06434 by Alec Radford, Luke Metz, Soumith Chintala.

-# A sample batch of images
+# A sample batch of images from the dataset
 ![](./results/real_images.png)

 # Initially Generated image batch by Generator